jandersoj/class-exercises-fall2024/lab04/answers.md

 If you have never worked with network applications, this section may be confusing.
 That said, try to answer this question as best you can:

 1. If you have two containers running that are sandboxed (i.e., one container can't reach into another container and see its internal state or code), how did you get your two containers to communicate with one another?
 In other words, how was the web application container able to communicate with the database container?
+`two containers need to be on the same network to talk!! according to the tutorial, anyway.
+So the web application container was able to communicate with the database container because they're on the same network. `

 ## 8. Using Docker Compose
 1. What is the purpose of the `docker-compose.yml` file?
+`to me it seems to be very similar to a Makefile or a Dockerfile in that it keeps all the info you need to do something, like commands. however, it also stores definitions and the like for your containers. kind of like a script if it also told you what costumes everyone should get wears and what materials to build the set out of.`

 ## 9. Image Building Best Practices (Optional)
 Optional section.
 Only complete if you want to.